Search, Remuneration and Performance Committee

 2.3 Advise and make recommendations to the Board about membership, role and appointments to the Board (other than the Principal/Chief Executive).

 2.4 Undertake the recruitment process for Board vacancies and agree the membership of interview panels, ensuring that staff and student governors are involved in the process.
-The Committee will ensure the search for Board or Committee candidates is made on merit using objective criteria for selection having due regard for diversity (including gender, ethnicity, cultural, age and disability) and plans for orderly succession.
+The Committee will ensure the search for Board or Committee candidates is made on merit using objective criteria for selection having due regard for diversity and all protected characteristics and plans for orderly succession.
 Two independent members of the Board are required to sit on an interview panel for new members.
 Other Board members may be co-opted to assist in the interview process.

 2.5 Review and make recommendations to the Board on the membership, role, performance and attendance of Committees and Groups established by the Board.